PHuhn/NSG.Library/README.md

 The Sandcastle project files for creating HTML compiled help files.

 ### Wiki
-The Wiki pages were initialy created by the CS2Wiki.awk scripts with the library's XML file.
+The Wiki pages were initialy created by the CS2Wiki.awk scripts with the library's XML file, and again regenerated with cs2media_wiki.py.
-The AWK scripts is a hack and got me 70% of the way to creating the MediaWiki file.
+The cs2media_wiki.py script got me 90% of the way to creating the MediaWiki file.
 Make sure the text is flush left except for code.

 Check the Wiki pages for more information: